Amadeusz-Bz/MCA-2021/README.md

       </ul>

 <h1> Inidividual Lab Activity week 1 </h1>
-A theme that I have chosen for my datasets is the film score.
-I will be focusing on examining, analysing and editing pieces of music composed specifically for films.
-GIven how popular many of the film scores are, data on them is usually easily and freely accessible.
-Of course it depends on a given movie's popularity, but by choosing appropriate scores I should be able to obtain all three needed types of data.
+A theme that I have chosen for my datasets is the Harry Potter film score.
+I will be focusing on examining, analysing and editing pieces of music composed specifically for Harry Potter films.
+Given how popular the franchise is, data on the songs is usually easily and freely accessible.
+By choosing appropriate scores I should be able to obtain all three needed types of data.
 On the example of Hedwig's Theme from the Harry Potter movie series, I was able to obtain:
 1. Musical Score
 2. Metadata
 Metadata for Hedwig's Theme is available from many sources describing the film, film's soundtrack or wider Harry Potter series' music.
 Basic information includes John Williams, as composer, 2001 as a year of production, or the name of the Album which is  Harry Potter and The Sorcerer's Stone Original Motion Picture.